COVID-19: Resources for the Manitoba hog sector

 CQA/CPE validations during COVID-19

-- Those sites that are due for a Partial CQA Validation (where no site visit is required) still have to abide by their current expiry date.
+- Those sites that are due for a Partial Validation (where no site visit is required) still have to abide by their normal annual expiry date.
+No extensions were granted for sites that are due for Partial Validations.

 Links to the latest COVID-19 information